Dantali0n/OpenCSD/README.md

 - data_position struct and its validity and comparisons being controlled by their size property is clunky and counterintuitive.
 - random zone can only be rewritten once it is completely full.
+- compaction is only performed upon garbage collection, initial writes might use only partially filled data blocks.

 #### Non-persistent Conditional Extended Attributes in FUSE